Diversifying Crops Is Good For The Planet. But Can It Be Good For Farmers' Wallets?

 And the feeding trials continue to provide concrete proof that changing the animals' diet won't have adverse impacts on their health.

-Ultimately, the success of PFI and the Sustainable Food Lab's efforts will be a matter of merging these conversations, and getting the attention of enough decision-makers at large-scale food and animal processing companies.
+Ultimately, the success of PFI and the Sustainable Food Lab's efforts will be a matter of merging these conversations and getting the attention of enough decision-makers at large-scale food and animal processing companies.
 They, after all, ultimately dictate how most farmers operate their farms.

 "If those [corn-soy feed] rations could be reformulated to include a third crop, imagine what the change and impact on the landscape would be," says Reaves, explaining it could easily mitigate the Gulf's dead zone, among other benefits.
 "We can build a sustainability case around it.
 We can build a cost-effectiveness case around it.
 Now it's a matter of — what do we need to do to get these to work together?"